bonesdefi/zillow-agent-demo/STREAMLIT_CLOUD_SETUP.md

 Streamlit Cloud **does not** read `.env` files.
 You must configure secrets in the Streamlit Cloud dashboard.

+**⚠️ Important**: The app is now configured to automatically read from Streamlit secrets.
+Just add the secrets below and the app will use them.

 ### Steps:

 1. **Go to Streamlit Cloud Dashboard**
    - Visit [https://share.streamlit.io](https://share.streamlit.io)
-   - Sign in and navigate to your app
+   - Sign in and navigate to your app: **zillow-agent-demo**

 2. **Open Settings**
    - Click on the **Settings** (⚙️) icon in the top right
    - Select **Secrets** from the menu
+   - Or go directly to: [https://share.streamlit.io/](https://share.streamlit.io/) → Your app → Settings → Secrets

 3. **Add Your Secrets**
    - Click **"Edit secrets"** or the **"+"** button
-   - Paste the following template and fill in your actual API keys:
+   - Paste the following template and fill in your **actual API keys**:

 ```toml
 ANTHROPIC_API_KEY = "sk-ant-api03-..."